-Maisie Williams Kept Arya Stark's Jacket At The End Of 'Game Of Thrones'
+Maisie Williams Kept This Iconic Arya Stark Memorabilia At The End Of 'GOT'

 Game of Thrones is now entering the final post-production phase on their last season.
 All filming is over, and the location sets now sit empty, unused, waiting for 2019's tourist season to begin as travelers look to visit Westeros.
 The actors are all moving on to their next jobs or taking well-earned vacations.
 And the props and costumes will be preserved to go on display at future Game of Thrones exhibits.
 Well, most of them will.
 Turns out Maisie Williams kept Arya Stark's jacket for herself, so that's one costume item which won't get to be part of the Game of Thrones Exhibition, should it come back next spring.